 Secondly, it’s hygienic and easy to maintain.

-However, safely reaching glazing structures at height can be demanding.
-Whilst easy to clean and maintain, reaching the exact place to carry out the cleaning and maintenance can be challenging.
+However, safely cleaning glass structures at height can be challenging.
+Whilst easy to clean and maintain, reaching the exact place to carry out the cleaning and maintenance can be the hard part.

-Powered access platforms with their “Spider” stability and telescopic booms provide the safest method of accessing those high glazing structures, both indoors and outside.
+Spider lift access platforms with their manouverability and telescopic booms provide the safest method of accessing those high glazing structures, both indoors and outside.

-Whether the MEWP is bought or hired, there are some essential questions to answer:
+Whether the access platform is bought or hired, there are some essential questions to answer:

 • What height does the operator need to reach?